pgvector/pgvector/.paw/work/235-search-defaults-index-option/ImplementationPlan.md

 ### Success Criteria:

 #### Automated Verification:
-- [ ] Code compiles without warnings: `make clean && make`
+- [x] Code compiles without warnings: `make clean && make`
-- [ ] Existing regression tests pass: `make installcheck`
+- [x] Existing regression tests pass: `make installcheck`
-- [ ] GUC source detection correctly identifies explicit SET
+- [x] GUC source detection correctly identifies explicit SET

 #### Manual Verification:
 - [ ] Verify behavior with `SET LOCAL` within transaction (should also override)

+### Phase 2 Status: COMPLETE

+**Completed**: 2025-12-05

+**Summary**: Added `IvfflatGetEffectiveProbes()` and `HnswGetEffectiveEfSearch()` functions that implement the precedence rules for resolving search parameters:
+1. Explicit SET command takes precedence (source == PGC_S_SESSION)
+2. Index default value if set (> 0)
+3. GUC default value

+These functions use PostgreSQL's `find_option()` API to detect whether a GUC was explicitly set in the current session, enabling the per-index default to take effect when users haven't explicitly overridden it.

+**Commit**: 2dd30e6 - "Add GUC resolution logic for effective search parameters"

+**Notes for reviewers**: The effective value functions are now available but not yet integrated into the scan and cost estimation paths.
+Phase 3 will modify the scan functions to use these new resolution functions.

 ---